 Robertson, Corey L.

-Sundberg, Dr. Mark L.
+Sundberg, Mark L.

-Mark L. Sundberg, Ph.D., BCBA-D received his doctorate degree in Applied Behavior Analysis from Western Michigan University (1980), under the direction of Dr. Jack Michael.
-Dr. Sundberg serves on the Board of Directors of the B. F. Skinner Foundation.
-He is the author of the Verbal Behavior Milestones Assessment and Placement Program (the VB-MAPP), and the co-author of The ABLLS, Teaching Language to Children with Autism or Other Developmental Disabilities, and A Collection of Reprints on Verbal Behavior.
-He has published over 45 professional papers, including a chapter titled “Verbal Behavior” in Cooper, Heron, & Heward (2007).
-He is the founder and past editor of the Journal The Analysis of Verbal Behavior, two time past-president of The Northern California Association for Behavior Analysis, past-chair of the Publication Board of ABAI, and is a member of the committee that develops the BACB Task Lists.
-Dr. Sundberg has given over 500 conference presentations and workshops, and taught 80 college courses on behavior analysis, verbal behavior, sign language, and child development.
-He is a licensed psychologist in private practice who consults for programs and classrooms that serve children with autism in the San Francisco Bay Area.
-His awards include the 2001 “Distinguished Psychology Department Alumnus Award” from Western Michigan University.
+Mark L. Sundberg received his doctoral degree in applied behavior analysis from Western Michigan University (1980), under the direction of Dr. Jack Michael.
+Dr. Sundberg serves on the board of directors of the B. F. Skinner Foundation.
+He is the author of the Verbal Behavior Milestones Assessment and Placement Program (the VB-MAPP) and the co-author of The ABLLS, Teaching Language to Children with Autism or Other Developmental Disabilities and A Collection of Reprints on Verbal Behavior.
+He has published over 45 professional papers, including a chapter titled “Verbal Behavior” in Cooper, Heron and Heward (2007).
+He is the founder and past editor of the journal The Analysis of Verbal Behavior, two-time past president of the Northern California Association for Behavior Analysis, past chair of the publication board of ABAI and a member of the committee that develops the BACB task lists.
+Dr. Sundberg has given over 500 conference presentations and workshops, and taught 80 college courses on behavior analysis, verbal behavior, sign language and child development.
+He is a licensed psychologist in private practice who consults for programs and classrooms that serve children with autism in the San Francisco Bay area.
+His awards include the 2001 Distinguished Psychology Department Alumnus Award from Western Michigan University.

 Tu, Joyce C.,

-Wyatt, Dr. W. Joseph
+Wyatt, W. Joseph